NkosiMlaba/Voting-Application/README.md

 ## Running instructions:
 - Open terminal in the application's directory
-- Run this command in terminal --> pip install -r dependencies requirements.txt (installs the dependencies)
+- Run this command in terminal --> pip install -r dependencies/requirements.txt (installs the dependencies)
 - Run this command in terminal -->